WASHINGTON ASSOCIATION ON POSTSECONDARY EDUCATION AND DISABILITY

 Section 3 – Officers

-The officers of the Association shall be President, President‑ Elect, Immediate Past-President, Treasurer, and Secretary.
+The Officers of the Association shall consist of President, President-Elect, Immediate Past-President, Treasurer, Secretary, and Technology Advisor.

 Section 4 – Board Members at Large

-Board members at large shall be composed of two (2) elected from community and technical colleges and two (2) from four‑year colleges and universities.
-Whenever feasible there should be one (1) from a community college, one (1) from a technical college, one (1) from a four-year private college, and one (1) from a four-year public college, and one (1) from the membership who has knowledge and expertise with emerging technologies related to individuals with disabilities.
+Four (4) Board members at large shall be composed of two (2) elected from community and technical colleges and two (2) from four-year colleges and universities.
+Whenever feasible there should be one (1) from a community college, one (1) from a technical college, one (1) from a four-year private college, and one (1) from a four-year public college.

 ARTICLE 5 – NOMINATIONS OF OFFICERS AND BOARD MEMBERS